 JSON (JavaScript Object Notation) is a lightweight and open standard file format that uses human-readable text for storing and transporting data.
 It’s a data-interchange format that transmits data objects that contains key-value pairs and arrays to store data.
 It’s easy for machines to parse and generate.
 JSON is based on a subset of the JavaScript programming language and was originally designed as an alternative to XML.
 Also, it’s a language-independent format which means it supports every kind of language, framework, and library.

 JSON is a widely-used text notation/format used for structured data.
 The key application of JSON is exchanging data among web clients and web servers.
 JSON media type is application/json and file extension is .json.
 JavaScript offers a global JSON Object that can streamline your JSON conversions and allow you to use this format easily.
+With JSONPath expressions, you can perform advanced querying on JSON data, enabling precise data extraction for use in applications and analysis.

 Basic JSON Syntax